labex-labs/open-source-labs/css/30-seconds-of-css/lab-donut-spinner/step1.md

 # Donut Spinner

-This code creates a donut spinner that can be used to indicate the loading of content.
-To create the spinner:

-- Write the code in `index.html` and `style.css`.
+`index.html` and `style.css` have already been provided in the VM.

-- Use a semi-transparent `border` for the whole element, except for one side that serves as the loading indicator for the donut.
-- Define and use an appropriate animation, using `transform: rotate()` to rotate the element.
+To indicate the loading of content, create a donut spinner with a semi-transparent `border` for the whole element.
+Exclude one side to serve as the loading indicator for the donut.
+Then, define and use an appropriate animation, using `transform: rotate()` to rotate the element.
+Here's an example code in HTML and CSS:

+HTML:

 ```html
 <div class="donut"></div>
 ```

+CSS:

 ```css
 @keyframes donut-spin {